trevorwslee/MCE-DumbDisplay/README.md

 Greeting from the author Trevor Lee:

->  Hope you can enjoy this little extension.
+>  Hope you will enjoy this little extension.
 >  Be happy!
 Jesus loves you!